tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 	  99%    704
 	 100%   1740 (longest request)

 Still respectable, but you can see the impact of using the `if` statement in the Nginx config.
-The perc99 is only 0.1 seconds faster, but milliseconds count!
+The perc99 is only 0.1 seconds slower with the SSL redirect, but milliseconds count!

 I will contiune to research and see if I can remove that `if` statement, and find a cleaner way to implement this.